kljr/SpringboardDDEV/README.md

 # Springboard DDEV

-A Springboard development wrapper for DDEV
+A Springboard development wrapper for DDEV.

-.
-Installs DDEV and provides a framework for creating multiple Springboard sites - and quick, pain-free provisioning, management and updates.
+Installs DDEV and provides a framework for creating multiple Springboard sites - with quick provisioning, management and updates.

 ## Prerequisites